 - Employee travelers:

 Traveler certification of claimed expenses is accomplished electronically.

 - Travelers who complete their own claims in MyTravel certify the data during submission.

-- UCSD employee travelers: Confirm, via e-mail certification, the claimed expenses are accurate and the required receipts were provided to the appropriate departmental contact.
+- UC San Diego employee travelers: Confirm, via email certification, the claimed expenses are accurate and the required receipts were provided to the appropriate departmental contact.

 - Non-UCSD employee travelers: Do not certify their own travel, this is done by the travel preparer during submission.

 Once the required receipt(s) is uploaded, the attachment remains with the MyTravel claim online and departments are not required to retain an additional copy of the receipt(s).

 Receipt review and certification are accomplished in MyTravel by: